carolineber/carolineber/README.md

-- 🌱 I’m currently learning **FastAPI and Computational Linguistics ✨**
+- 🌱 I’m currently learning **Computational Linguistics ✨**

 - 📫 How to reach me **linkedin.com/in/caroline-bernardo-silva-5b563b146/**

-- 📄 Know about my experiences **I'm a doctoral student in knowledge engineering(UFSC) and currently working at Cloudhumans with NLP and ML**
+- 📄 Know about my experiences **I'm a doctoral student in knowledge engineering(UFSC) and currently working at Groupo Boticário with ML**

 <h3 align="left">Connect with me:</h3>
 <p align="left">